bring/hedwig-design-system/README.md

 #### Darkmode

-Use the data-color-scheme attribute to set mode to "dark"|"light"|"auto"
+Use the data-color-scheme attribute to set mode to "dark"|"light"|"auto" in one of your wrapping elements i.e body.
+If no data-color-scheme is set, it will default to "light"

 ```tsx
 function App() {